Home General country informationTurkey – General info

 Asia Minor is conquered by Alexander the Great.

 The Romans conquer the southern coast of Turkey.
-They take over the economy and the culture of the country.
-Temples, aqueducts, streets, baths and theaters are built by the Romans.
+In doing so, they are taking over the country’s economy and culture.
+Temples, aqueducts, roads, baths and theatres were built by the Romans.

 330 AD

 Byzantium is renamed Constantinople (later: Istanbul).
 The city becomes the capital of the Roman Empire.
-The Christian faith is spreading.
+The Christian faith spreads.

 11th to 15th century

 Islamic Turkic tribes conquer parts of the Eastern Roman Empire.
-The Ottomans are gaining influence and power.
+The Ottomans gain influence and power.

 17th century

-The Ottoman Empire loses its power through various wars.
+The Ottoman Empire loses its position of power through various wars.

-During the First World War, the Ottoman Empire is in the Alliance of Germany and Austria.
-Due to the defeat some areas have to be handed over to the Allies.
+During the First World War, the Ottoman Empire was part of the alliance between Germany and Austria.
+As a result of the defeat, some territories had to be ceded to the Allies.

 Mustafa Kemal (“Atatürk”) organizes the resistance.
 The occupying powers are defeated.

-Atatürk founds the Turkish Republic.
+Atatürk establishes the Turkish Republic.
 Far-reaching reforms are being carried out.
-Turkey has a cultural view of Western European countries.
+From a cultural point of view, Turkey is catching up with the Western European countries.
 Atatürk died in 1938.

 1939 – 1945